Navigating Market Research Sessions: What to Expect

 Understanding Time Commitment and Structure

-Market research sessions typically last from 1 to 2 hours, depending on the research type and topic complexity.
+Market research analyst typically last from 1 to 2 hours, depending on the research type and topic complexity.
 A session usually consists of several structured parts:

 1. Introduction: The facilitator introduces themselves, outlines the session’s objectives, and reviews the schedule.
 Participants may complete required paperwork, such as consent forms.